 Vaccines: Vaccines (e.g., yellow fever, BCG, cholera, typhoid, varicella, meningococcal, diphtheria) should not be given while you are taking etanercept.
-Children with JIA should complete the recommended vaccination schedule before receiving their first dose of etanercept.
+Children should complete the recommended vaccination schedule before receiving their first dose of etanercept.

 Pregnancy: There have been no studies on the use of etanercept by pregnant women.
 Etanercept crosses the placenta and may affect the developing baby if it is used by the mother during pregnancy.
 For this reason, this medication should not be used during pregnancy unless the benefits outweigh the risks.
 If you become pregnant while taking this medication, contact your doctor immediately.